JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 **Notes about Module and Plugin Dependency:**
 **(1)** This table is not exhaustive, there are other modules currently available in JetBrains' IntelliJ Platform-based IDEs.
-To generate an exhaustive list of modules, search all `plugin.xml` files in the IntelliJ Platform codebase for the string `<module value="`.
+To see a list of modules, invoke the [code completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#4eac28ba) feature for the `<depends>` element contents while editing the `plugin.xml` file.

 **(2)** The [Java language functionality](https://blog.jetbrains.com/platform/2019/06/java-functionality-extracted-as-a-plugin/) was extracted as a plugin in version 2019.2 of the IntelliJ Platform.
 This refactoring separated the Java implementation from the other, non-language portions of the platform.